Skip advert

 In 2011 came a facelift and the coupe version, which spawned the range-topping 510bhp Black Series model.
 New front-end styling and a revised gearbox – delivering snappier shifts and an extra ‘S+’ mode – constituted the refresh and formed the basis for the runout model, the Edition 507, in 2013 with 500bhp and a beefier brake setup.

-By and large values for used C63’s are levelling off after steep initial depreciation.
+Values for used C63’s have levelled off after steep initial depreciation.
 However, values for the most collectible and cleanest cars are inflating, so now’s the time to buy.

 Mercedes-Benz C63 (W204) specs